An error has occurred while submitting. Please try again later...

 All about 3M APR DRGs

 3M APR DRGs have become the standard across the U.S. for classifying hospital inpatients in non-Medicare populations.
-As of January 2019, 27 state Medicaid programs use 3M APR DRGs to pay hospitals, as do approximately a dozen commercial payers and Medicaid managed care organizations.
-Over 2,400 hospitals have licensed 3M APR DRGs to verify payment and analyze their internal operations.
+As of February 2023, 29 state Medicaid programs use 3M APR DRGs to pay hospitals, as do approximately a dozen commercial payers.
+More than 2,400 hospitals have licensed 3M APR DRG reimbursement calculation software to verify payment and analyze internal operations.

 The 3M APR DRG methodology classifies hospital inpatients according to their reason for admission, severity of illness and risk of mortality.

-To see what payer-specific grouping and payment prediction software is available by state, click here
+See what payer-specific grouping and payment prediction software is available by state.

-3M also makes available payment prediction software for national payers that do not use 3M APR DRGs, including Medicare DRGs and TRICARE DRGs.
+3M also makes available reimbursement calculation software for national payers that do not use 3M APR DRGs, including Medicare DRGs and TRICARE DRGs.

 3M APR DRGs are integrated with other 3M patient classification methodologies.